abarax/abarax.github.com/content/blog-update-clojure.md

 # I'm bootstrapping a start up! #

 The final and certainly most significant thing that has begun to develop is my joining a start up.

-Currently I am the backend engineer and have been using and enjoying [Django](https://www.djangoproject.com) + the very cool [Django REST Framework](http://django-rest-framework.org/) deployed to [Amazon Web Services](aws.amazon.com) I have also been helping out in the frontend for which we are using [Ember.js](emberjs.com).
+Currently I am the sole backend engineer and have been using and enjoying [Django](https://www.djangoproject.com) + the very cool [Django REST Framework](http://django-rest-framework.org/) deployed to [Amazon Web Services](aws.amazon.com) I have also been helping out in the frontend for which we are using [Ember.js](emberjs.com).
 Currently we arn't speaking about it in public as we are in full development but stay tuned as there may be more news to follow.
 I will at least attempt to chronicle my use of the technologies.